Man, dogs escape house fire - NewsBreak

 At about 8:15 p.m., emergency services responded to a home in the 19500 block of North Riccardo Way, on a report of a stove fire.
 When crews arrived, the blaze had spread to a nearby bedroom.

-The fire was quickly put under control by multiple units including resources from Chandler and the Arizona Fire Authority, who responded to assist because Maricopa participates in the Phoenix Automatic Aid System.
+According to Maricopa Fire & Medical, the fire was quickly controlled by multiple units including resources from Chandler Fire Department and the Arizona Fire Authority, which responded to assist because Maricopa participates in the Phoenix Automatic Aid System.
 Maricopa police were also on the scene.

-The homeowner and one of his dogs were able to safely evacuate the home on their own.
-Firefighters located the man’s second dog safely.
-The homeowner was evaluated on the scene as a precaution and was not transported to a hospital, according to MFMD spokesperson Monica Williams.
-There were no injuries to MFMD crews.
+The homeowner and one of his dogs evacuated safely from the home on their own.
+Firefighters located the man’s second dog unharmed.
+The homeowner was evaluated on the scene as a precaution, according to MFMD spokesperson Monica Williams.

-With this being the second kitchen fire MFMD has responded to in the last 7 days, the department wants to remind everyone how vital a fire extinguisher can be.
-Often times they can be all that it takes to put out a fire before firefighters are able to arrive.
+This is the second kitchen fire MFMD has responded to in the last week.

 Related: Homestead house fire prompts warning from MFMD – InMaricopa